travellingsky/blog/content/punta-cana-domican-republic.md

 {{< /gallery >}}

-<h2><a href="[https://en.wikipedia.org/wiki/Saona_Island](https://en.wikipedia.org/wiki/Saona_Island "https://en.wikipedia.org/wiki/Saona_Island")" rel="nofollow">Saona Island</a></h2>
+## Sail and Snorkel at Soana Island

 While in Punta Cana, we decided to do a full day excursion.
-After flipping some ideas around, we thought going to Saona Island would be fun.
+After flipping some ideas around, we thought going to <a href="[https://en.wikipedia.org/wiki/Saona_Island](https://en.wikipedia.org/wiki/Saona_Island "https://en.wikipedia.org/wiki/Saona_Island")" rel="nofollow">Saona Island</a> would be fun.
 This was fantastic, definitely well worth the money and a day well spent.
 We absolutely love it.
 The trip there was on a speed boat, return was on a catamaran.
 You have a professional photography with you the whole time, and you will have the time of your life.
 We sure did.

 On the way there we did the speed boat.
 They go half way to Saona Island and stop for people who want to Snorkel to allow them to Snorkel.
 I personally didn’t do it, but my husband and kids did.
 They said it was wonderful.
 They were surrounded by so many different kinds of fish in the water and the water was actually warm, not cold.
 After spending 30 minutes here, everyone got back on the boat and we moved on.

 Right before we arrived at Saona Island we stopped again, this time at the shallow turquoise waters.
 Here the water is literally Turquoise and not so deep.
 This was different.

 Here we actually got to see starfish and take pictures with them.

 {{< load_photoswipe >}}